dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 }
 ```

 The function `flag.Bool` creates a new flag variable of type `bool`.
-It takes three arguments: the name of the flag (`"n"`), the variable’s default value (`false`), and a message that will be printed if the user provides an invalid argument, an invalid flag, or `-h` or `-help`.
+It takes three arguments: the name of the flag (`"n"`), the variable's default value (`false`), and a message that will be printed if the user provides an invalid argument, an invalid flag, or `-h` or `-help`.
 Similarly, `flag.String` takes a name, a default value, and a message, and creates a string variable.
 The variables `sep` and `n` are pointers to the flag variables, which must be accessed indirectly as `*sep` and `*n`.

 When the program is run, it must call `flag.Parse` before the flags are used, to update the flag variables from their default values.
 The non-flag arguments are available from `flag.Args()` as a slice of strings.
 If `flag.Parse` encounters an error, it prints a usage message and calls `os.Exit(2)` to terminate the program.

-Let’s run some test cases on echo:
+Let's run some test cases on echo:
 ```bash
   $ go build gopl.io/ch2/echo4
   $ ./echo4 a bc def